 Unauthorised distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject you to civil and criminal liabilities.
 Please see the Universities policies regarding copyright.

 In the UK, the power to award degrees is regulated by law.
 The University of Bradford received its Charter as an independent institution in 1966.

 Please see the list on the UK Government website for accredited institutions.

-The Office for Students maintains a register of Higher Education Providers, the School’s entry can be found on their website.
+The Office for Students maintains a register of Higher Education Providers.

-A full list of University policies and procedures can be found on our website
+A full list of University of policies and procedures.

 Information about any required and recommended textbooks for your course will be provided to you by your Faculty.
 Should you require specific information about textbooks, please contact your Faculty for advice.
 You are not required to buy books from a specific book shop.